kubernetes/ingress-nginx/docs/user-guide/nginx-configuration/annotations.md

   more_set_headers "Request-Id: $req_id";
 ```

+!!! attention
-Since version 1.9.0 this annotation is disabled by default and has to be explicitly enabled, see [allow-snippet-annotations](./configmap.md#allow-snippet-annotations).
+Since version 1.9.0, `"configuration-snippet"` annotation is disabled by default and has to be explicitly enabled, see [allow-snippet-annotations](./configmap.md#allow-snippet-annotations).
 Enabling it can be dangerous in multi-tenant clusters, as it can lead to people with otherwise limited permissions being able to retrieve all secrets on the cluster.
 See CVE-2021-25742 and the [related issue on github](https://github.com/kubernetes/ingress-nginx/issues/7837) for more information.

 ### Custom HTTP Errors